zeroincombenze/tools/z0bug_odoo/docs/rtd_usage.rst

 after setup_env(), use the assigned partner data for company of the group.
 You can also create more companies and assign one of them to test by group.

-def setup_company(self, company, xref=None, partner_xref=None, values={}, group=None):

-    Args:
+| Args:
-        company (obj): company to update; if not supplied a new company is created xref (str): external reference or alias for main company partner_xref (str): external reference or alias for main company partner values (dict): company data to update immediately group (str): if supplied select specific group data; default is "base"
+|     company (obj): company to update; if not supplied a new company is created
+|     xref (str): external reference or alias for main company
+|     partner_xref (str): external reference or alias for main company partner
+|     recv_xref (str): external reference or alias for receivable account
+|     pay_xref (str): external reference or alias for payable account
+|     bnk1_xref (str): external reference or alias for 1st liquidity bank
+|     values (dict): company data to update immediately
+|     group (str): if supplied select specific group data; default is "base"
+|

-    Returns:
+| Returns:
-        default company for user
+|     default company for user

 setup_env
 ~~~~~~~~~